-The common denominator to all these statements is the preservation of heritage and tradition, known as mesorah in halakhic literature.
+The common denominator to all these statements is the preservation of heritage and tradition, known as mesora in halakhic literature.
 While questions of ordaining outstanding minors arose from the 14th century onward, there was absolute silence with regard to women (often classified with minors in rabbinic literature), hardly surprising given that women were not systematically educated and certainly not in the nuances and intricacies of Jewish law.
-There was thus no possible opportunity for a mesorah of women rabbis to be established.
-Educating women on an institutional level was itself born out of a breach in the mesorah that eventually led to widespread institutionalized education of daughters across the spectrum, as detailed earlier in this chapter.
+There was thus no possible opportunity for a mesora of women rabbis to be established.
+Educating women on an institutional level was itself born out of a breach in the mesora that eventually led to widespread institutionalized education of daughters across the spectrum, as detailed earlier in this chapter.

-One last note about semikha/ordination:
+One Last Note about Semikha/Ordination:

 Another argument that has been presented against women and ordination is their inability to be conferred with classic semikha which refers to a specific type of ordination that existed in ancient times and has not been bestowed for over 1000 years but remains a stubborn theoretical benchmark for those who can be ordained even on a lesser level.
 Yet, converts, who are similarly barred from classic semikha, are routinely ordained, even though there are certain limitations placed on their ability to serve as public authorities.
 As with women, early rabbinic and halakhic texts actively exclude male converts from positions of religious authority including judging, witnessing and communal authority.
-Yet, learned male converts are nonetheless permitted to serve as synagogue rabbis (a decision dating back hundreds of years) and there is no fear that they will somehow forget the halakhically imposed restrictions on their leadership.
+Yet, learned male converts are nonetheless permitted to serve as synagogue rabbis (a decision dating back hundreds of years), and there is no fear that they will somehow forget the halakhically imposed restrictions on their leadership.

 Rabbi Bakshi Doron, former Chief Sephardic Rabbi of Israel, is one of the only authorities I am familiar with who equates the ability of converts to hold positions of leadership, including Torah leadership, with women.